-Today I’m going to share with you how to make this custom Easter Basket Liner.
+Today I’m going to share with you how to make a custom Easter Basket Liner.
 There are always so many cute Easter baskets in the stores during the Spring, but many of them don’t have a fabric liner.
-I love the look of a liner for an Easter basket, and have made quite a few in the past.
+I love the look of a fabric liner for an Easter basket and have made quite a few in the past.
 Today I thought I’d tell you how I do it.

 This basket liner fits inside of the Easter basket and has a flap that extends over the edge of the basket and ties on the side with a bit of ribbon.

 How to Sew a Basket Liner perfect for an Easter Basket

 Now let’s talk about how to make an Easter Basket Liner.

 Basket Liner Supplies

 - Easter Basket